Students' with Mental Health Issues Guide for Academics

 - University life can be daunting, i.e. attending classes, note taking and getting around campus.
 Demonstrate appreciation and positive regard.
 Students can be experiencing loss of function at some point during their studies and may need to adjust to what is going on.
 Be aware that the student may have yet to learn coping skills.
-It may be good to have a buddy system, where someone in their tutorial/lectures chats and shares their knowledge and experiences of the information given.

 - Have an understanding of the barriers your student(s) may be facing and the impact on their participation in tutorials.